Colorforms: Ownership changes (1997–present)

 In 1997, Colorforms was acquired by Toy Biz.
 A year later, Colorforms was sold off to University Games Corporation.
 In September 2014, it became a new division of Out of the Blue Enterprises, as Colorforms Brand, LLC.
 In January 2018, Toronto-based 9 Story Media Group acquired Out of the Blue, also inheriting Colorforms.
-In 2019, both companies teamed up with DHX Media to make Netflix's Charlie's Colorforms City.
+In 2019, both companies teamed up with DHX Media to make the children's television series Charlie's Colorforms City for Netflix.